reTXT/CocoaYAML/README.markdown

 ## Oh fuck not more NSNulls?

 Yes.
 Get over it.
-If you don't want NSNull in your code don't expose them in your data.
+If you don't want to handle NSNull objects in your code you need to make sure your data doesn't contain yaml null objects.

+## Can't you just make them go away?
+I'm delicate!

+If I remove NSNull objects then the Objective-C representation won't totally match the YAML representation.
+Going from YAML -> Objective-C -> YAML would be a lossy operation.

 A simple macro like the following should make it easy to deal with: